 Dal makhani is a dish from the Punjab region in the Indian subcontinent.
 You will also find many people referring to this dal as Black Dal or Kaali Dal.

-As the name suggests, this dal is prepared with butter, which is called “makhan” in Hindi.
+As the name suggests, this dal is prepared with butter, known as “makhan” in Hindi.
 So Dal Makhani translates to “buttery lentils.”

 Dal Makhani is traditionally made with whole black urad dal and rajma (kidney beans) cooked in aromatics, tomatoes, and spices.
 This dal is made luscious with the generous addition of butter and cream.